 “I used the resiliency I gained from my diabetes experience to fight back and overcome the physical and emotional challenges, which helped with my healing after the accident.”

 After he began intensive physiotherapy, his blood sugar levels went “wonky,” he says, so he talked to an endocrinologist about making treatment adjustments.
 “It’s important to seek extra help if you can’t solve the problem on your own.”
-Inspiring kids with diabetes
+(To learn more about managing your diabetes during a stay in hospital, visit Guide to Hospital Stays.)

-When Dahlgren joined the Broncos in 2017 as a forward and assistant captain, he created Dahlgren’s Diabeauties to show kids with type 1 diabetes that the disease does not have to affect their abilities or stop them from living.
-At each home game, one child was treated like a star, including dropping the puck in a ceremonial faceoff; Dahlgren also kept in touch with everyone afterwards through social media.
+When Kaleb joined the Broncos in 2017 as a forward and assistant captain, he created Dahlgren’s Diabeauties to show kids with type 1 diabetes that the disease does not have to affect their abilities or stop them from living life to the fullest.
+At each home game, one child was treated like a star, including wearing the Dahlgren's Diabeauties jersey for the night and dropping the puck in a ceremonial faceoff.
+After the game, he met with the child’s family, and at a later date, visited their school to give a speech about diabetes and create awareness.
+All of the kids became part of the Diabeauties Facebook private group chat, and he remains in contact with them today.

-Dahlgren received Diabetes Canada’s 2019 Kurt Kroesen National Inspiration Award, which recognizes an individual or family who has overcome great odds to manage their diabetes and who continue to live a fulfilling, active, and inspiring life.
+Kaleb received Diabetes Canada’s 2019 Kurt Kroesen National Inspiration Award, which recognizes an individual or family who has overcome great odds to manage their diabetes and who continue to live a fulfilling, active, and inspiring life.
 “Kaleb is a cool guy in [kids’] lives and gives them strength.
-Parents see they can put their kids into hockey, soccer, and other sports safely, without holding them back,” says Sherri Pockett, who nominated Dahlgren.
-She is also membership chair for Diabetes Canada and secretary of the Winnipeg professional chapter.
+Parents see they can put their kids into hockey, soccer, and other sports safely, without holding them back,” says Sherri Pockett, who nominated Kaleb for the volunteer award.
+She sits on the Professonal Section Executive, and is a former Diabetes Canada Diabetes Educator of the Year, and secretary of the Winnipeg professional chapter.

 Fuel for the soul

-Dahlgren is now attending York University in Toronto, where he trains with the hockey team and is working hard to be cleared by the medical staff to start playing hockey again.
-He is studying business, and his career goal is to become a chiropractor, specializing in sports.
-“I’d like to eventually move back to Saskatchewan and work with elite athletes on professional and university teams,” he says.
+Kaleb is now a graduate of York University in Toronto, where he trained with the hockey team, took on a recruiting role, helped with strength and conditioning, and sat as a team representative on the varsity student council, a member of the Black and Indigenous Varsity Student-Athlete Alliance, and volunteered with HEROSHockey every week.
+He earned a degree in commerce, and his career goal is to become a chiropractor, specializing in sports.
+“I’d like to use my knowledge and experience as a chiropractor to work with elite athletes on professional and university teams,” he says.

 Here are two tips from Sherri Pockett, a certified diabetes educator, and Kaleb Dahlgren, who lives with type 1 diabetes, to help you cope with stress and minimize its effects on your blood sugar levels: